-Some of them reinterpret traditional dishes, as I think it is impossible to innovate if you don’t master the classics.
+- Some of them reinterpret traditional dishes, as I think it is impossible to innovate if you don’t master the classics.
 I’m not interested in publishing another passable 30-minute recipe with a pretty picture for instant gratification on foodgawker.
 I really try to come up with the best recipes possible, fine-tuning over and over until the results are worth publishing.

-Another group of recipes tries to build on top of this base to create more modern, novel, and elaborate dishes.
+- Another group of recipes tries to build on top of this base to create more modern, novel, and elaborate dishes.
 Many people would discard them as not representative of the Eastern Bloc at all.
 I, on the other hand, make the argument that if a dish uses ingredients and methods found in a given country, no matter how obscure, then it’s as reflective of that country as it gets.
 To deny this argument is as ludicrous as complaining that such-and-such Michelin-starred restaurant in Paris doesn’t serve French cuisine because they don’t feature cassoulet, camembert, or frogs’ legs on their menu.

-Still other posts have me making my building blocks from scratch — cheese, preserves, bread — simply because reconstruction often starts at the atomic level, so to speak.
-This is also how I became interested hunting and fishing.
-I am quite far from being a textbook hipster type, but I do agree with some locavore ideas about knowing where your meat comes from.
+- Still other posts have me making my building blocks from scratch — cheese, preserves, bread — simply because reconstruction often starts at the atomic level, so to speak.
+This is also how I became interested in hunting and fishing.
+I am far from being a textbook hipster type, but I do agree with some locavore ideas about knowing where your meat comes from.